savyrosea/Genius_Lyrics_Analysis/README.md

   - Create Function to get Numeric Values for Emotions Attached to Each Song :heavy_check_mark:
   - Sentiment Analysis by Song :heavy_check_mark:
   - Sentiment Analysis by Artist :heavy_check_mark:
-  - Sentiment Analysis by Artist Gender
+  - Sentiment Analysis by Artist Gender :heavy_check_mark:
   - Sentiment Analysis by Artist Age

 ### Saturday, May 29th: